Can you feed a dog cooked Brussels sprouts? How about raw Brussels sprouts? Learn everything you need to know about feeding your dog Brussels sprouts.

 WHAT’S THE BRUSSELS SPROUT SERVING SIZE FOR DOGS?

-It’s best to limit a serving of Brussels sprouts to one to four pieces depending on the size of your dog and the size of the Brussels sprouts.
+It’s best to limit a serving of Brussels sprouts to a moderate amount.
+One to four pieces depending on the size of your dog and the size of the Brussels sprouts is plenty.

-For large sprouts as pictured here, half of one for a small dog and up to two for a large dog would be plenty.
+For large sprouts as pictured here, half of one for small dogs and up to two for a large dog would be plenty.

 As mentioned above, Brussels sprouts can lead to gas in dogs.
 This is why it’s best to be frugal on the serving size and not make this vegetable a daily treat.